geowarin/doctolib-javascript/readme.md

 - Ensure slots are valid (datetime - 1/2h periods)
 - Validate edge cases (midnight cases, openings or appointments spanning multiple days)
     - Especially: Verify where query with `starts_at` and `ends_at`
 - Validate overlapping opening/ appointments
+- Timezones: the provided test uses the system TZ.
+Should we use UTC instead ?
 - Optimize queries